-Australia concerned over ‘grossly disturbing’ strip searches of female passengers at Qatar airport
+Australia concerned about ‘grossly disturbing’ strip searches of female passengers at Qatar airport

 The airport, Australia’s foreign ministry and Qatar’s government communications office were not immediately available to comment.

-In a statement issued to multiple media outlets, Hamad International Airport said the searches were carried out in concern “about the health and welfare of a mother who had just given birth."
+In a statement issued to multiple media outlets, Hamad International Airport said the searches were carried out because of concern “about the health and welfare of a mother who had just given birth."

 The baby, the airport said, is under care in Qatar.
 It did not specify what group or agency had taken in the infant.

-In Qatar, sex between the unmarried is illegal, according to a law that largely targets women and marginalized migrant workers, which sometimes leads to secret pregnancies, Deutsche Welle reported.
+In Qatar, sex between unmarried people is illegal, according to a law that largely targets women and marginalized migrant workers, which sometimes leads to secret pregnancies, Deutsche Welle reported.
 Until saying it would abandon the practice five years ago in the face of criticism from international labor groups, Qatar Airways would fire women who became pregnant in their first five years of employment.

 This report has been updated.